-- Building, furnishing and equipping the education offices in Aslam district (Hajjah) and Al Hawak district (Al Hudaydah), and restoring the education office in Tuban district (Lahij). - Building students accommodating campus for the female students of the Faculty of Education in Abs District (Hajjah), with a capacity for 400 students.
+- Building, furnishing and equipping the education offices in Aslam District (Hajjah) and Al-Hawak District (Al-Hudaidah), and restoring the education office in Tuban District (Lahj). - Building female students' accommodating campus of the Faculty of Education in Abs District (Hajjah), with a capacity for 400 students.

-B. Capacity building
+Capacity building

-- Training 103 mentors of adult literacy from several governorates, (45) females on the Vocational Development Guide and training trainers on the manual. - Training 58 classroom teachers and facilitators of community education in Bait Alfaqih, Al Mansuriyah and Al Sokhnah districts (Al Hudaydah), Maqbanah (Taiz), Wisab (Dhamar), Maswarah (Al Bayda) and Damt (Al Dhale'e).
-The training focused on multigrade class management and organization, strategies, methods and techniques of active learning, and lesson planning and evaluation. - Training 470 teachers in adult literacy on the Life Skills for Rural Women Manual (in theory and practice), and training 241 teacher on community participation, characteristics of effective teacher and learning, teaching methods, and in the educational activities. - Rehabilitating 175 literacy teachers from the governorates of Dhamar, Al Bayda, Al Dhale'e and Abyan as trainers of the women vocational skills in cloths sewing and design,

-- handicrafts and embroidery, beauty and home economics. - Training 120 members of the parents councils (34% of them mothers) from Maqbanah and Mawza'a districts (Taiz).
-The activities focused on the details of the parents councils' by-law - training 242 male and female students from Maqbanah and Mawza'a districts on the basics of drawing, sculpture, handcrafts, and first aid. - Rehabilitating 150 gifted students in English language and computer literacy from the governorates of Taiz, Aden and the Capital city of Sana'a - train 58 management staff of the departments of girls' education and community participation in Al-Hudaidah and Sana'a on strategic planning, monitoring and evaluation and the training of 96 supervisors of the literacy centers on planning and supervision; - training 25 female consultants on ToT Rural Life Skills Manual (in theory and practice)
+- Training 103 counselors (45 females) of adult literacy from several governorates on the Vocational Development Guide and training trainers on the manual. - Training 58 classroom teachers and facilitators of community education in the districts of Bait Al-Faqih, Al-Mansouriyah and Al-Sokhnah (Al-Hudaidah), Maqbanah (Taiz), Wisab (Dhamar), Maswarah (Al-Baidha) and Damt (Al-Dhale').
+The training focused on multi-grade class management and organization, strategies, methods and techniques of active learning, and lesson planning and evaluation. - Training 470 teachers in adult literacy on the Life Skills for Rural Women Manual (in theory and practice), and training 241 teacher on community participation, characteristics of effective teacher and learning, teaching methods, and in the educational activities. - Qualifying 175 literacy teachers from the governorates of Dhamar, Al-Baidha, Al Dhale and Abyan as trainers of the women vocational skills in cloths sewing and design, handicrafts and embroidery, beauty and home economics. - Training 120 members of the parents' councils (34% of them mothers) from Maqbanah and Mawza' Districts (Taiz).
+The activities focused on the details of the parent councils' by-law - Training 242 male and female students from Maqbanah and Mawza' Districts on the basics of drawing, sculpture, handcrafts, and first aid. - Qualifying 150 gifted students in English language and computer literacy from the governorates of Taiz, Aden and the Capital City. - Training 58 management staff of the departments of girls' education and community participation in Al-Hudaidah and Sana'a on strategic planning, monitoring and evaluation and the training of 96 supervisors of the literacy centers on planning and supervision; - Training 25 female consultants on ToT Rural Life Skills Manual (in theory and practice)

-C. Curriculum and manuals developed
+Curriculum and manuals developed

-Printed the Women Handicrafts Skills curriculum for female students and women's training and literacy centers (sewing and design, handicrafts and embroidery, plastic art, photography and television, home economics).
+SFD printed the Women Handicrafts Skills curriculum for women's training centers and literacy classrooms (including sewing and design, handicrafts and embroidery, plastic art, photography and television, home economics).

-D. Activities in progress
+Activities in progress